kaw2k/lunch-games/README.md

 - Add chat feature

 - Fix randoming new roles.
 If a werewolf dies, they are the last of their kind, and there is a different bad faction still alive, random the werewolf into a good person.

+TODO: I started the previous governments for SH but it doesn't work